DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 - Regulators and other industry bodies and associations.

 ### Traders and speculation
-We saw above the different payoff s depending on the movement in the underlying asset from taking long and short positions in futures and options.
+We saw above the different payoffs depending on the movement in the underlying asset from taking long and short positions in futures and options.
 Derivatives can be more efficient and cost effective means by which to speculate on movements in the underlying asset than trading the asset itself.
 Of course there’s a huge variety of trading strategies that various market participants employ to make a profit by trading derivatives.
 Derivatives also introduce other variables and factors that can be speculated on, over and above the movement in the underlying asset, including time, volatility, interest rates, credit conditions and spreads, market liquidity, weather, political events, you name it!
 Then you have the whole world of quant/algo/HFT/arbitrage/automated/etc trading, which nowadays is often very machine learning and AI driven.

 > give you exposure to underlying asset, time to expire, underlying security, interest rates, credit spreads